rohit12crj/Study-Notes/Linux-Shell-Scripting/notes.md

 write a script to print only errors from a remote log file --> curl pipe & grep

-when should u use python scripting vs linux scripting)
+when should u use python scripting vs linux scripting ? ---> Shell scripting is best for quick OS automation, while Python is preferred for complex, scalable, and maintainable automation involving APIs, data, or cloud services